Emergent structure and dynamics of tropical forest-grassland landscapes: Results

-So, fire spreading and extinction $\rho_g$, $\rho_f$, $\mu$ occurs on the scale of hours, while grass regrows on ash over months ($\lambda$) and forest spread, growth and mortality $\alpha$, $\beta$, $\gamma$ occurs over decades.
-We take fire ignition rate $\phi\sim1/N$ such that fires spontaneously occur about once per year in the modelled area. \Cref{fig:FGBAplots}b--d shows a typical time profile for fractions of cells in each state.
-The initial state is all grass and the ignition rate $\phi$ is low, such that nearly full forest cover is the only steady state (reached after $300$ years, \cref{fig:FGBAplots}h).
-Brief events of rapidly spreading fire counteract a gradual spread of forest.
-Time scale separation of forest dynamics (\cref{fig:FGBAplots}b), grass regrowth (\cref{fig:FGBAplots}c), and fire spread (\cref{fig:FGBAplots}d) shows clearly.
+So, fire spreading and extinction $\rho_\mathrm{g}$, $\rho_\mathrm{f}$, $\mu$ occur on the scale of hours, while grass regrows on ash over months ($\lambda$) and forest spread, growth and mortality $\alpha$, $\beta$, $\gamma$ occur over decades.
+We take fire ignition rate $\phi\sim1/N$ such that fires spontaneously occur about once per year in the modelled area. \Cref{fig:FGBAplots}b--d shows a time profile for fractions of cells in each state during a simulation with low fire ignition rate $\phi$, starting from an all-grass state.
+Due to the low fire ignition rate, the only stable steady state is a nearly closed canopy (reached after $300$ years, \cref{fig:FGBAplots}h).
+Before canopy closure, brief events of rapidly spreading fire counteract a gradual spread of forest.
+After canopy closure, fires are unable to spread.
+Timescale separation of forest dynamics (\cref{fig:FGBAplots}b), grass regrowth (\cref{fig:FGBAplots}c), and fire spread (\cref{fig:FGBAplots}d) shows clearly.

-\Cref{fig:intro}a shows a bifurcation diagram of steady state forest cover in the FGBA cellular automaton, denoted by $[F]$ (see \cref{eq:def:xxy}), versus fire ignition rate $\phi$.
-Unstable steady states (saddles) were obtained by applying feedback control to the simulations (see Methods). \emph{Bistability} occurs above a critical ignition rate $\phi$.
-Simulations initiated at the saddle will tip up or down depending on initial stochasticity (\cref{fig:intro}b).
+\Cref{fig:intro}a shows a bifurcation diagram of steady state forest area in the FGBA cellular automaton, denoted by $\br{F}$ (see \cref{eq:def:xxy}), versus fire ignition rate $\phi$.
+Unstable steady states (saddles) were obtained by applying feedback control to the simulations (see Methods).
+Bistability occurs above a critical ignition rate $\phi$, with alternative stable states grassland ($\br{F}{\approx}0$) and forest ($\br{F}{\approx}0.83$).
+Simulations initiated at the saddle will tip randomly up or down (\cref{fig:intro}b).
 Near the lower end of the bistability range, the saddle solution is fairly homogeneous, but for higher $\phi$ values, a single hole of grass in forest arises (insets in \cref{fig:intro}a).